All Guides About Start Here

 ○ Content Audit Checks

-Author bio with relevant credentials or experience on every post
+An author bio with real credentials or experience on every post

-Post-December 2025: generic "best of" lists without personal testing are actively demoted in rankings.
+After December 2025, generic "best of" lists with no personal testing are actively pushed down in the rankings.

-Unsourced stats erode trust signals.
-Always cite the primary source, not an aggregator blog post.
+Unsourced stats hurt trust.
+Always cite the original source, not another blog post quoting it.

-No thin content pages (under 300 words) on indexed URLs
+No thin pages (under 300 words) listed in Google

 No duplicate content across multiple URLs